 Also known as ‘suspended concrete’, this floor has the advantage of being much less prone to structural problems caused by ground movement.
 Beam & block floors are more suited to large extensions where the existing house has a suspended timber floor that needs continuity of ventilation.

 Liquid screeds are much quicker to install by a specialist than conventional sand and cement screeds, but aren’t cost-effective for a small extension.
 If you’re adding UFH, then liquid screeds pair well.

 The cross-section gives them their name, but also means they can carry far heavier loads than a conventional timber joist of equivalent weight.

-Monocouche render can be sprayed or pumped onto exterior walls, which reduces the need for scaffolding and site costs.
+Monocouche house rendering can be sprayed or pumped onto exterior walls, which reduces the need for scaffolding and site costs.
 It’s low maintenance, durable and available in a variety of earthy colours.